 Why Lab Diamonds Will Never be Cheap to Manufacture

 - The cost of cutting and polishing a rough diamond into a diamond gemstone is A) significant and B) exactly the same for both grown and mined diamonds.
 Diamond is the hardest naturally occurring material on Earth, and it can only be cut and polished by other diamonds or multi-million dollar laser tools.
-It will always cost the same amount of money to cut mined diamonds and synthetic diamonds, as both are diamonds.

 - The process to grow diamonds is one of the most difficult and precise manufacturing techniques ever achieved by humankind.
 The operation and care of diamond growth equipment takes PhDs and highly skilled technicians.
 Each diamond production machine ranges from approximately $250k to over $1 million dollars.

 Large, high quality lab diamonds require that CVD and HPHT machines run for several weeks or months non-stop while there is still a high failure rate.
 That means significant opportunity and operational costs for growers that keep the cost of lab diamonds

 Lastly, it is far cheaper to mine diamonds that you would think.
 De Beers self-reported costs to mine diamonds was $104 per carat (for rough diamonds).
 It is Ada Diamonds' position that the marginal cost to grow each diamond in a laboratory will always be greater than the cost for De Beers and other mining operations to dig diamonds out of the Earth, and the costs to cut, polish, and grade diamonds is exactly the same, regardless of the origin: grown or mined.